 The Cascade River is home to two species of trout, and to several species of salmon and steelhead that spawn here.
 We have access to hunting and fishing, hiking & snowshoeing – a variety of roads and trails for feet and vehicles to explore.
 The local wildlife also includes deer, cougars, and bears.

-Cascade River Park is a great base for exploring the Skagit byway, its history of mining and logging lingering in its towns and settlements, or the North Cascades Highway (SR 20) and the magnificent wilderness it winds through.
-Of special note is that this area is accessible year-round as the WSDOT seasonal mountain pass closure is further east on highway 20.
+The history of mining and logging lingers in the surrounding towns and settlements and throughout the North Cascades Highway (SR 20) and the magnificent wilderness it winds through.
+Of special note is that this area is accessible year-round as the WSDOT seasonal mountain pass closure is located further east on highway 20.

 We are located within miles of: